carlos-gg/carlos-gg.github.io/_research/software.md

         overlay_filter: 0.0
 ---

-# Challenges

-The [Exoplanet Imaging Data Challenge](https://exoplanet-imaging-challenge.github.io/ ) is a community-wide effort to compare algorithms for detecting exoplanets with ground-based high-contrast imaging.
-I led the organization of this challenge (in collaboration with several members of the high-contrast imaging community) while I worked at the Grenoble Alpes Data Institute (Université Grenoble Alpes, France).

-# Scientific software development

-Every piece of academic software I develop is open sourced and gets a repository on [Github](https://github.com/carlgogo/).
+Every bit of academic code I develop is [open](https://en.wikipedia.org/wiki/Open_source) and lives in a repository on [Github](https://github.com/carlgogo/).
 Feel free to take a look!

-Below, a few selected repositories with code for astronomical high-contrast imaging:
+Below, are highlighted some repositories with code for past projects on astronomical high-contrast imaging (in which I am no longer involved):

 ## SODINN